opeik/tekken-handbook/Basics/Movement.md

 Left and right are relative to your character, for example: if you're facing right, sidestep left would be into the background.

-{% include video.html url="SpottedQuarterlyColt.mp4" class="float-left float-figure"
+{% include video.html url="SpottedQuarterlyColt" class="float-left float-figure"
 description="Back dashing is dangerous against powerful lows such as the Hellsweep; however, it is vulnerable to sidewalk left" %}